Welcome to the web site of Greenville Composite

 On July 1, 1946, President Harry Truman established CAP as a federally chartered benevolent civilian corporation.
 On May 26, 1948, Congress passed Public Law 557, making CAP the auxiliary of the new United States Air Force

-(USAF).
-CAP was then charged with three primary missions – aerospace education, cadet programs and emergency services.
+(USAF) charged with three primary missions – aerospace education, cadet programs and emergency services.